BEGIN YOUR Healing JOURNEY.

 What is the cost of treatment?

 Ketamine-Assisted Psychotherapy is an affordable, accessible modality.
-Although the medical intake and follow-ups are not covered by insurance, they are eligible for out-of-network reimbursement.
-My typical hourly rate is $125/hr for telehealth sessions and $150/hr for in-home sessions.
-A ketamine dosing session is 2 hours long, so you can expect that to cost $250–$300, depending on location.
+Your prescribing and medicine session will generally not be covered by insurance, but your preparation and integration sessions may be.
+My typical hourly rate is $180/hr for telehealth sessions with an additional fee for mileage for in-home sessions.
+I do offer sliding scale for folks who are experiencing financial need.
+A ketamine dosing session is 2 hours long, so you can expect each session to cost roughly $360, depending on location and if a sliding scale fee has been negotiated.

 Ketamine Therapy